ondrahos/get_next_line/README.md

 ### Core Features

 1. **Reading from File Descriptors:**
-   - Implement the `get_next_line` function capable of reading lines from a file descriptor.
+   - Implement the `get_next_line` function capable of reading lines from file descriptors.

 2. **Dynamic Memory Management:**
    - Allocate and deallocate memory dynamically to store and manage data retrieved from file descriptors.